callysto/notebook-templates/README.md

 ```

 Then, restart the kernel.
 Use `%top_banner` and `%bottom_banner` in separate code cells to insert the top and bottom banners, respectively.

+These magics will be initialized upon kernel startup in any notebook.

 ## Contributing